 Once you’ve set the timer, you can sit back and relax in the knowledge that everything will be drip-fed with regular amounts of water.
 Your plants will thank you for it, and so will your neighbour who completely forgot to water the pots last time you put him in charge while you were away.

-This comprehensive wi-fi and Bluetooth hose tap timer from the US of A features a wide variety of automatic watering schedules and is just the ticket for committed gardeners hellbent on keeping their grounds permanently irrigated.
-It’s basically a bells-and-whistles version of the Hozelock Sensor Controller model above and not too similar in function to the much more expensive Gardena Smart System below.
+This comprehensive wi-fi and Bluetooth hose tap timer from America features a wide variety of automatic watering schedules and is just the ticket for committed tech-savvy gardeners hellbent on keeping their grounds permanently irrigated.
+It’s basically a bells-and-whistles version of the Hozelock Sensor Controller model above.

 The B-Hyve is ultimately geared towards reducing water consumption without impacting on the health of the garden.
 In that respect it works extremely well indeed.
-However, unless you’re a passionate gardenista who is familiar with soil and plant types and other complex horticultural stats, we’d advise opting for the more simplified Gardena or OMORC models above, which are easier to operate on a day to day basis and better suited to the casual gardener.
+However, unless you’re a passionate gardenista who is familiar with soil and plant types and other complex horticultural stats, we’d advise opting for the more simplified Gardena model above, which is easier to operate on a day to day basis and better suited to the casual gardener.